-Welcome to your TEM Testing laboratory on the webHere you can learn about what we can do for you
+Welcome to your TEM Analysis Laboratory on the webHere you can learn about what we can do for you

 We can turn around your TEM sample in a day or two with priority support, or about one week with normal support.
-Either way you get numerous crisp & clear TEM images and a brief, but comprehensive analysis report.
-That's responsive service.
+Either way you get numerous crisp & clear TEM analysis images and a brief, but comprehensive TEM analysis report.

 Saving you money

 We keep our overhead costs lower, so we can pass the savings on to you.
-Save a significant part of your budget by having us perform TEM imaging and analysis for you, rather than with one of the huge, expensive labs, or "Megalabs".
+Save a significant part of your budget by having us perform TEM analysis and imaging for you, rather than with one of the huge, expensive "Megalabs".

 We want to establish and maintain long-term, mutually beneficial relationships with our clients.
 This will insure your success, as well as ours.
 Our clients' continuing success is the foundation of our company.